bacontime/blog-mirror/nature/plant-ranking.md

 : Duckweed grows in ponds.
 Taro is an important food crop, but I don't like it.

 Birch Family (Betulaceae)
 : Hazelnuts, birch, and ironwood.
-What the heck is a filbert?
+Also filberts.
+(What on earth is a filbert?)

 Borage Family (Boraginaceae)
 : Borage?
 More like *boring*!
 Forget-me-nots?
 More like Forgettable!
 Am I right?
 Up top!